yonasBSD/ddoc/website/src/index.md

 # ddoc

-**Warning: ddoc is very (very very) recent and still considered unstable**

 ## Introduction

 **ddoc** is a markdown based static site generator.

 **ddoc** is *much* less powerful than other tools (Hugo, Zola, Mkdocs, etc.) and doesn't include templating or plugins systems.

-**ddoc** makes sense when you want a simple site, such as this one, with a site wide navigation menu, a table of content on every page, and you want to be confident the style won't be broken at every release of the tool.
+**ddoc** makes sense when you want a simple site, such as this one, with a site wide navigation menu, a table of content on every page, and you want to be confident the style you defined won't be broken at every release of the tool.

+**ddoc** powers the documentations of [broot](https://dystroy.org/broot), [bacon](https://dystroy.org/bacon), [dysk](https://dystroy.org/dysk), [safecloset](https://dystroy.org/safecloset).

 ## Why NOT use ddoc